Business Energy Comparison

 Fixed-Rate Tariff

-With a fixed rate tariff, your payments are fixed at a set rate.
+With a fixed rate tariff for business energy, your payments are fixed at a set rate.
 The agreement protects you for a set period of time.
 In some cases, this can be for as many as four years.
 After which, you can enter into a new agreement or switch to a different supplier.
 This type of plan is well suited to those on a budget.

 This arrangement ensures protection from price changes during the agreed period, and prices are usually lower than with a variable contract.